-There are several important types of marketing degrees students should be aware of, including the Bachelor of Science in Marketing, the Bachelor of Science in Business Administration, and MBA in marketing.
+There are several important types of marketing degrees students should be aware of, including the Bachelor of Science in Marketing, Bachelor of Science in Business Administration, and Master of Business Administration (MBA) in marketing.
 Bachelor’s degrees are designed to prepare students for entry-level marketing professions that involve researching markets and formulating strategies to determine the best way to thrive within them.
-With a master’s level of education, marketing professionals can better qualify for senior positions including leading or managing employees to devise and implementing whole marketing strategies.
+With a master’s-level education, marketing professionals can better qualify for senior positions including leading or managing employees to devise and implement whole marketing strategies.

 Bachelor of Science in Marketing

-A bachelor’s in marketing is an effective way to obtain the skills necessary to excel in this field.
-The coursework featured in these programs is designed to help students build their comprehension of marketing and emphasizes the impact modern digital technologies have had on marketing.
+Earning a bachelor’s in marketing is an effective way to obtain the skills necessary to excel in this field.
+The coursework featured in these programs is designed to help students build their comprehension of marketing and emphasizes the impact of modern digital technologies.

 - Marketing and Digital Media — This course covers the role new technologies play in today’s data-driven marketplace.
-Students will learn how to monitor different marketing channels and evaluate how well they are performing by using website traffic analytics.
+Students learn how to monitor different marketing channels and evaluate their performance using website traffic analytics.
 A marketing and digital media course also details several digital marketing tactics, such as search engine optimization and social media marketing.

 - Consumer Market Behavior — Understanding consumers’ purchasing habits is essential to developing an effective marketing strategy.
-This class teaches students how to position products for success.
-Topics include how to develop pricing strategies based on consumer trends, how to determine the best locations to sell products, and how to communicate the value of a product effectively across different media channels, such as social media.
+This course teaches students how to position products for success.
+Topics include how to develop pricing strategies based on consumer trends, how to determine the best locations to sell products, and how to communicate the value of a product effectively across different media channels, including social media.

 Bachelor of Science in Business Administration

-A bachelor’s of business administration is a strong alternative option for aspiring marketing professionals, as these programs aim to develop students’ foundational knowledge of the core principles of business-related concepts, such as marketing.
-The programs offer a broader, perspective of business, allowing graduates access to a diverse range of career opportunities.
+A bachelor’s in business administration is a strong alternative option for aspiring marketing professionals, as these programs aim to develop students’ foundational knowledge of the core principles of business-related concepts, such as marketing.
+They offer a broader perspective of business, allowing graduates access to a diverse range of career opportunities.

-- Principles of Marketing — To excel in entry-level marketing careers, professionals must understand how marketing strategies are constructed, and how to carry out the individual steps of those strategies.
-Principles of marketing classes introduce students to concepts they can tap into when performing various marketing tasks, such as product distribution, planning, and promotion.
+- Principles of Marketing — To excel in entry-level marketing careers, professionals must understand how marketing strategies are constructed and how to carry out the individual steps of those strategies.
+Principles of Marketing courses introduce students to concepts they can tap into when performing various marketing tasks, such as product distribution, planning, and promotion.

 - Principles of Management — To complement their marketing knowledge, business administration students are also taught the basic theories and concepts of management.
 By studying these ideas, students can hone their ability to make plans, set goals, and achieve success through decisive, ethical team leadership.

-- Business Communications — Successfully carrying out marketing strategies often involves some level of collaboration amongst groups of interdisciplinary professionals.
-This course highlights the essential communication techniques that students will need to develop in order to effectively express themselves through different business communications channels.
+- Business Communications — Successfully carrying out marketing strategies often involves some level of collaboration among interdisciplinary groups of professionals.
+This course highlights the essential communication techniques that students will need to develop to effectively express themselves through different business communications channels.

 MBA in Marketing

-MBA marketing programs aim to build on the concepts that are featured in bachelor’s-level coursework.
+MBA marketing programs aim to build on the concepts in bachelor’s-level coursework.
 Graduates should be better qualified for senior marketing positions that have more impact on the overall success of an organization.
-These are some examples courses students can look forward to completing within their MBA in marketing program:
+These are some examples of courses students can complete in their MBA in marketing program:

-- Organizational Behavior and Development — Organizational behavior and development coursework covers many of the advanced topics that relate to leading teams and promoting collaboration within an organization.
-The coursework will cover critical skills, such as leadership, communication, and conflict management, as well as technical concepts like motivation theory and work design theory.
+- Organizational Behavior and Development — Coursework covers many of the advanced topics that relate to leading teams and promoting collaboration within an organization.
+It covers critical skills, such as leadership, communication, and conflict management, as well as technical concepts like motivation theory and work design theory.

-- Branding — A company’s brand comprises any asset that is produced under its name and the company’s name itself.
-Brand management is a multifaceted skill that involves planning how to present a brand in the market while using analytics to determine how well the brand is actually being perceived.
+- Branding — A company’s brand comprises any asset produced under its name and the company’s name itself.
+Brand management is a multifaceted task that involves planning how to present a brand in the market while using analytics to determine how well the brand is being perceived.
 Good brand management requires knowledge of branding techniques and the ability to leverage data to enhance the perceived value of brands.

-- Strategic Marketing — While marketers with a bachelor’s degree have the competence needed to carry out marketing functions, such as market research, MBA in marketing graduates should be prepared to plan entire marketing strategies.
-In strategic marketing classes, students learn how to remedy strategic marketing problems by holistically evaluating their employers’ approach and identifying areas for improvement.
+- Strategic Marketing — While marketers with a bachelor’s degree have the competence needed to carry out marketing functions such as market research, MBA in marketing graduates should be prepared to plan entire marketing strategies.
+In Strategic Marketing courses, students learn how to remedy strategic marketing problems by holistically evaluating their employer’s marketing approach and identifying areas for improvement.

 Master of Science in Advertising

 After completing an undergraduate program, some marketing professionals may decide they are interested in producing and managing advertisements.
-Advertising and marketing are inherently similar disciplines, and so the concepts featured in graduate-level advertising programs are quite complementary to marketing-related bachelor’s programs.
-Some of the key topics included in such programs are as follows:
+Advertising and marketing are similar disciplines, so the concepts featured in graduate-level advertising programs are complementary to marketing-related bachelor’s programs.
+Some of the key topics included in such programs include: